TurqW/LongSphinx/readme.md

 <rolesetname> is the name of the roleset; this is used as-is as the command for viewing the list of, requesting, and clearing roles in this roleset, so choose it appropriately.
 (However, it can be changed later without any loss of data.)

 Each <rolename> is the literal name of the role.
 Behavior is undefined if you have multiple roles on your server with that name.
+Do not leave off the colon on each line.

 Optionally, each role may include a list of `secondaryRoles` which will also be applied when that role is assigned or requested.
 These will not be cleared on role update or role clear unless they're included in the `removeOnUpdate` list, which should be a sibling to the individual roles.